-Self care: Using correct posture (see Posture for a Healthy Back) and keeping your spine in alignment are the most important things you can do for your back.
+Self care: Using correct posture (see Posture & Body Mechanics) and keeping your spine in alignment are the most important things you can do for your back.
 The lower back (lumbar curve) bears most of your weight, so proper alignment of this section can prevent injury to your vertebrae, discs, and other portions of your spine.
 You may need to make adjustments to your daily standing, sitting, and sleeping habits.
 You may also need to learn proper ways to lift and bend.
 You may be able to slow down the progression of stenosis by not smoking and maintaining a weight that's appropriate for your height and body frame.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen (Aleve, Naprosyn), and ibuprofen (Motrin, Nuprin, Advil) are used to reduce inflammation and relieve pain.